-Report Says Bears Have Signed Purchase Agreement For Arlington Racetrack Property; Mayor Lightfoot Says Work To Keep Team In Chicago Will Continue
+Bears Sign Purchase Agreement For Arlington Park Property; Lightfoot Says City Will Work To Keep Team In Chicago

-CHICAGO (CBS) — A published report late Tuesday said the Bears have signed a purchase agreement for the Arlington International Racecourse property in Arlington Heights, but Mayor Lori Lightfoot said her administration will go on working to keep the team in Chicago.
+CHICAGO (CBS) — The Bears have signed a purchase agreement for the Arlington International Racecourse property in Arlington Heights, but Mayor Lori Lightfoot said her administration will go on working to keep the team in Chicago.

-The Athletic reported Tuesday night it had learned the Bears had signed an agreement to purchase the Arlington racetrack land, and an announcement is expected Wednesday morning.READ MORE: South Side Senior Receives Apology From Gas Company After Equipment Error Is Blamed For Bill That Reached Almost $3,000
+The Chicago Bears and the Village of Arlington Heights released a statement Wednesday morning, confirming the team signed an agreement to purchase the Arlington Park property and possibly build a new stadium there.READ MORE: 'A War Zone': Witnesses Describe Fulton River District After Mass Shooting

 In a tweet Tuesday night, Mayor Lightfoot wrote: “My statement still stands on the Bears: my admin remains committed to continuing the work to keep the team in Chicago.
 As I have said numerous times, our door in City Hall remains open.”